Blast Resistant Design of Structures

 Design in the in-elastic range will result in the following:-

-- a.
-Allow higher in-elastic energy absorption by providing higher ductility.
+- Allow higher in-elastic energy absorption by providing higher ductility.
 In case of blast, the load is a short-duration impulse load; where-in design is done to equate internal energy of structure to external impulse rather than simple force equilibrium.
 Hence the focus of design is to increase the internal energy absorption by increasing the ductility / in-elastic deformation capacity, rather than increasing the strength of the element.

-- b.
-Result in flexible elements, thereby increasing the time-period of reaction of the element to dynamic load.
+- Result in flexible elements, thereby increasing the time-period of reaction of the element to dynamic load.
 Since the blast time duration (td) is small, increasing the time-period of the elements will result in lesser internal forces experienced by the elements.

 Hence it is prudent to design the blast resistant structural elements as flexible elements with adequate ductility, and allow a higher in-elastic deformation / rotation.